MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 # Deploy Microsoft Teams with Office 365 ProPlus

 In the past, Microsoft Teams was a separate installation from Office 365 ProPlus.
-But, starting in March 2019 with Version 1902, Teams is now installed by default for ***new*** installations of Office 365 ProPlus.
+But, starting in March 2019 with Version 1902, Teams is included as part of ***new*** installations of Office 365 ProPlus.
 If Teams is already installed on the device, no changes are made to that installation of Teams.

-If Skype for Business is already installed, Skype for Business won’t be removed and will continue to function as before.
-Also, Skype for Business will continue to be installed by default when you install Office 365 ProPlus.
+If Skype for Business is already installed on the device, Skype for Business won’t be removed and will continue to function as before.
+Also, Skype for Business will continue to be installed with new installations of Office 365 ProPlus, unless you configure your installation to exclude it.

+> [!IMPORTANT]
+> Starting in the second half of June 2019, if you're using Monthly Channel, then Teams will be added to existing installations of Office 365 ProPlus (and Office 365 Business) when you update your existing installation to the latest version.
+For more information, see [What about existing installations of Office?](#what-about-existing-installations-of-office).

 ## When will Microsoft Teams start being installed by default with Office 365 ProPlus?

 The date when Teams starts being installed by default with **new** installations of Office 365 ProPlus depends on which update channel you’re using.
-The following table shows the forecasted schedule, which is subject to change.
+The following table shows the schedule, which is subject to change.

 | **Update channel** |**Version** |**Date**  |
 |---------|---------|---------|